Gut Microbiome Plays Role In Autism, Study Finds

 Microbiome And Autism Study

-Researchers looked at the gut microbiome in those with autism spectrum disorder and neurotypical controls in Arizona and Colorado.
+They looked at the gut microbiome of people with autism spectrum disorder and people who were not autistic in Arizona and Colorado.
 They found the gut microbiome composition was different between the groups.
-As well, their gastrointestinal symptoms were higher in those with autism than those without.
+Their gastrointestinal symptoms were also higher in those with autism than in those without.
 However, interestingly, this was only true in those in Arizona.
 (1)

 Microbiome And Autism Relationship

-The study also evaluated the gut microbiome’s relationship to autism behavioral severity, diet, and gastrointestinal symptoms longitudinally in Colorado.
-“We reached out to study participants every three months or so and had them fill out a number of checklists, one being the aberrant behavior checklist which looks at behaviors that are associated like inappropriate speech and repetitive motions,” says Dr. Lozupone.
+Over time, the study also looked at the gut microbiome’s relationship to autism behavior severity, diet, and gastrointestinal symptoms in Colorado.
+“We reached out to study participants every three months and had them fill out several checklists, one being the aberrant behavior checklist which looks at behaviors associated with inappropriate speech and repetitive motions,” says Dr. Lozupone.
 “A food frequency questionnaire asked participants what they were eating in the past week.
 We also asked what types of GI symptoms participants were experiencing.
 We obtained fecal samples to look at the microbiome.
 We collected all this data to see how it related to each other.”
 (1)

 Microbiome And Autism Study

-Researchers found decreased gut microbiome diversity was tied to different levels of lethargy/social withdrawal related to the degree of change in gut microbiome composition as well as worsening of inappropriate speech between time points.
+Researchers found that decreased gut microbiome diversity was tied to different levels of lethargy/social withdrawal related to the degree of change in gut microbiome composition and the worsening of inappropriate speech between time points.
 (1)

-“We need more research, but our work shows that the gut microbiome is playing a role in the provocation of symptoms in kids with autism spectrum disorder,” says Dr. Lozupone.
+“We need more research, but our work shows that the gut microbiome plays a role in provoking symptoms in kids with autism spectrum disorder,” says Dr. Lozupone.
 “This further supports the fact that the gut microbiome could be a valuable therapeutic target for children with autism spectrum disorders.
-I know that some labs have been exploring things like fecal microbiome transplant in these children and having some promising results.”
+Some labs have been exploring fecal microbiome transplants in these children and have some promising results.”
 (1)

 Sources: